agility/Agility-AspNetCore/README.md

   }
 }
 ```
+**Note:** *When connecting this to your instance, your instance may have Modules or Page Templates that will need corresponding code to be implemented within the website.
+If you see any errors around Page Templates not found or missing a corresponding ViewComponent, then ensure you add the appropriate dependencies for your instance.
+Sometimes the easiest way to get this up and running is to initialize the files and just have them output some sample HTML*

 4. Open a terminal and start the dotnet site (backend) - this should restore packages, build the site and start running the site
 ```
 Website> dotnet run